Ronald C. Slye

 Professor of Law

-Professor Slye teaches, writes, and consults in the areas of public international law and international human rights law.
-He spent three years in Kenya as a Commissioner for the Kenyan Truth, Justice and Reconciliation Commission.
-He previously served as Director of the Law School's International and Comparative Programs, the Center for Global Justice, and the Global Justice in South Africa summer program, which he helped to create.
+Professor Slye teaches, writes, and consults in the areas of public international law, international criminal law, transitional justice, and international human rights law.
+Most recently, from August 2009 to August 2013 he was chosen by Kofi Annan to be one of three international Commissioners for the Kenyan Truth, Justice and Reconciliation Commission.
+He is a legal advisor to the Documentation Center of Cambodia, and was an international consultant to the South African Truth Justice and Reconciliation Commission.
+At Seattle University he previously served as Director of the Law School's International and Comparative Programs, the Center for Global Justice, and the Global Justice in South Africa summer program, which he helped to create.

 Essentials: International Criminal Law (Aspen , forthcoming 2007) (with van Schaack).